What goes in matters, so let’s make it count

 Potatoes are an easily digestible carbohydrate, with vitamins C, B3 and B6, as well as potassium - good for energy production and supporting the immune system.
 Potato also contains carotenoids such as lutein, zexanthin, and violaxanthin, which are powerful antioxidants.

-Not just super healthy for humans, brown rice is great for dogs too.
-It’s easily digestible (thanks to folate), low fat, and an excellent source of manganese and fibre.
+Not just super healthy for humans, rice is great for dogs too.
+It’s easily digestible (thanks to folate), low fat, and gluten free.

 Good old-fashioned oats.
 A source of fibre and carbohydrate, omega-6 and beta-glucans.
 And that’s just for starters - they’re also full of micronutrients, including manganese selenium, vitamin B1, magnesium and phosphorus.